19 November 2020

 More sustainable transport – how is it possible?
 Using new technology and fuel from renewable sources is not enough: how the transport is organised and how consumers act are just as important.
 Answer truthfully now – do you really need to have these goods tomorrow?

 “It is easy to discuss technologyand set limits on emissions.
 Getting to grips with logistics is moredifficult”, Maria Huge-Brodin, professor in environmental logistics at LiU,concludes.
-Anna Nilsen
+Photographer: Anna Nilsen

 A difficult dilemma